dubzzz/fast-check/documentation/1-Guides/HowItWorks.md

 abr.shrink(64) // potential output: 32, 16, 8, 4, 2, 1, 0
 ```

-For integers, the implementation will use a classical technic used in programming: dichotomy.
-Given the technic we want to use we can adapt the code for `integers` as follow:
+For integers, the implementation will use a classical technique used in programming: dichotomy.
+Given the technique we want to use we can adapt the code for `integers` as follow:

 ```js
 miniFc.integer = (min, max) => {